-Should we call it a progress when women are imposed hormonal treatments, without any medical reason, to achieve motherhood, an illusory promise which can never be guaranteed?
+Should we call it progress when women are imposed hormonal treatments, without any medical reason, to achieve motherhood, an illusory promise which can never be guaranteed?

 Selecting unborn children based on genetic criteria or physical capacities

-Should we call it a progress when the most vulnerable are eliminated instead of accepting them and trying to better accommodate their needs?
+Should we call it progress when the most vulnerable are eliminated instead of accepting them and trying to better accommodate their needs?

 Allowing Reproductive Techniques to Erase Fatherhood